|Search Duke CSL||

 Please make sure to keep this Subject: line in all follow-up messages concerning that specific problem.

-If you have a question about how to set up your environment, how to use a program, how to etc..., please do not send this to problem.
-In these cases, please ask a colleague, or send a message to the duke.cs.questions newsgroup.
-This newsgroup has an e-mail-posting interface which can be accessed by sending e-mail to firstname.lastname@example.org.
-To subscribe to the questions e-mail list, use the command:
+If you have a question about how to set up your environment, how to use a program, how to etc..., please do not hesitate to send this to problem.

 CS accounts are separate from accounts provided by Duke OIT, and are generally restricted to faculty, students and staff having some close department affiliation.
 Accounts will be made available to qualifying persons, or may be requested by contacting the Computer Science Lab Staff.
 More information about account availabilty and policies can be found in the Lab Accounts section of the web site.